But I Don’t Know How to Network with People!

 Filed under: Networking

-Have you ever had a conversation with someone who you could tell was not interested in what you did or what you were saying?
-They might of even come up to you, introduced themselves to you first, and started the conversation.
+Have you ever had a conversation with someone and could tell they really weren’t interested in anything you had to say?
+They might of even come up to you first, introduced themselves, and started the conversation.
+Unfortunately, I’ve experienced that very scenario far too often.

-My first thought after his comment was “Of course I’m interested in the person I’m speaking with!” and I wanted to say that but I didn’t.
-What I did do was ask him why he wanted to get advice on how to network.
-He told me he wanted to get to know people and have people get to know him, but he felt uncomfortable going up to someone and introducing himself.
-I told him that’s a fair feeling to have if you’re not use to networking.
-The way to help get over that feeling is to simply start doing it.
-Going up to people and introducing yourself, but remember a few important points:
+After his comment, I immediately wanted to say, “Of course I’m interested in the person I’m speaking with!”…but I didn’t.
+What I did do was ask him why he wanted to get advice on networking.
+He told me he wanted to get to know people and at the same time have people get to know him.
+He told me he felt uncomfortable going up to someone and introducing himself.
+I mentioned that’s a fair feeling to have.
+Especially if you’re not use to networking.
+A way to get over that feeling of discomfort is to simply start doing it.
+Going up to people and introducing yourself.
+However, it’s useful to remember a few important points:

 Remember a cardinal rule about networking: